Americana Night

 Doors open at 7:00 pm; music begins at 7:30 pm.

-To purchase tickets online for David Luning:
+To purchase tickets online for Jeff Plankenhorn:

 This performance will be at the Cloverdale Arts Alliance Gallery, located at 204 N. Cloverdale Blvd.
 Tickets are $35 for Cloverdale Arts Alliance members and $40 for non-members.
 Doors open at 7:00 pm; music begins at 7:30 pm.
 Americana Night takes place the third Thursday of each month from October through May.
 To receive reserved seating privileges, purchase advance tickets online at www.cloverdaleartsalliance.org.
 Tickets are also at the door, if available